This is the Best 4 Days in Paris Itinerary for Your First Time

 Day 1 — Eiffel Tower and Sightseeing in the 6th and 7th

-Most of us can’t wait to see the Eiffel Tower when we arrive in the city, so we’re starting this 4 days Paris itinerary with the Iron Lady.
-Since this will be a day time visit, we’ve also included a spot at the end of the trip to see it again at night as a final send-off.
-We actually prefer going up the tower in the late afternoon for sunset, so today can just be a daytime photo stop if you want to do that as well.
+Most of us can’t wait to see the Eiffel Tower when we arrive in the city, so I’m starting this 4 days Paris itinerary with the Iron Lady.
+Since this will be a day time visit, I’ve also included a spot at the end of the trip to see it again at night as a final send-off.

 After leaving the Eiffel Tower, walk through the 7th arrondissement for highlights like Musee d’Orsay, the sculpture garden at Musee Rodin, and the Les Invalides army museums where Napoleon is buried.
-You’ll only have time to tour one, and we’ve recommended Musee d’Orsay below.
+You’ll only have time to tour one, and I’ve recommended Musee d’Orsay below.

 Continuing on into the 6th, you’ll discover some fun places to stop for an afternoon coffee in Saint-Germain-des-Pres or a rest in Luxembourg Garden before capping off the day with twilight city views from Montparnasse Tower.